prakashankar39/Employee-Management-System/README.md

 # Project 1: Employee Management System

-Project Description
+## Project Description
-The Employee Management System allows you to add, update, view, and delete employees from the web application, which will be reflected in the database
+The Employee Management System allows you to add, update, view, and delete employees from the web application, which will be reflected in the database.

-Technologies used
+## Technologies used
   Frontend
    - HTML 5
    - CSS 3
    - Bootstrap - version 2.2.1